 Nora Voon is a graduate of Inchbald School of Design in London and a recipient of the prestigious Fox Linton award, that she won for her modern, avant-garde design for Preen Fashion House.
-She takes inspirations from her travels, her love of traditional craftsmanship, bold colors and graphic organic motifs.
+She takes inspirations from her travels, her love of traditional craftsmanship, bold colors and graphic organic motifs to her ethereal projects.
 In the interview for Gemologue Magazine she describes her passion for creation since childhood;

 “Ever since I was a kid, I created a world around me that was a make-believe place.
 In my head, I have created many versions of living rooms; some I’m not so proud of, but, I suppose, that’s the beauty of interior design… I’ve realized your style changes over time and that’s okay.
 It shows layers and depth to the things I do for work.
 It inspires me”.

 This diverse and daring flat in Madrid designed by Jean Porsche is a feast for the eyes.
 Jean Porsche – a Mexican living in Madrid since 2004 – is an architect and designer known for his love of diversity.
-He’s not afraid of mixing different styles and textures.
+He’s not afraid of mixing different styles and textures in his ethereal projects.
 The main idea of his works is to add a little new and a little old to the spaces his creating.

 In this project each space has been conceived as an independent aesthetic entity.
 Each room has its idiosyncrasy and chromatic code: the living room, in blues and greys with brushstrokes of yellow and pink; the dining room, in mustard and black; the TV room, where burgundy predominates… The spaces spread joy and dynamism thanks not only to the good use of tones, but also to a fantastic mixture of moderation and baroque in the treatment of the walls.